-Workspaces are available on Split’s Platform Edition as part of the Collaborate package.
+Workspaces are available on Split’s free Developer Account as part of the Collaborate package.

 As we have built out the Split platform over the last few years, we have had a few pillars for success that have guided our product vision.
 One of the most important ones for us has been to have a focus on being “Built for Teams.”
 For us, this means that we’re always laser-focused on making sure that cross-functional teams across product and engineering can easily find and manage their own feature experiments and releases.
 We also want to make sure that each team has a standardized process to ensure visibility and collaboration across an entire organization.
 This focus over the past few years has resulted in releases including standardized SDKs across ten languages, team workflows for permissioning, starring to find your most important splits easily, and many more.